 Alex Risley Shroeder

-A decade ago, Alex Risley Schroeder (Clerk) re-oriented her work in adult education and workforce development to focus exclusively on strengthening the "green economy" through education, training and policy development.
+Alex Risley Schroeder (Vice President) re-oriented her work in adult education and workforce development to focus exclusively on strengthening the "green economy" through education, training and policy development.
 Her commitment continues to be to leverage our increasing focus on sustainability to build jobs and businesses that support communities and individuals.
 She brings to the Board a thoughtful perspective on the ways local agriculture and local food systems can provide such leverage points, a willingness to learn and work collaboratively, and the belief that much can be solved when we do good work with others.

 email: Alex Risley-Schroeder

 Barra Cohen (Clerk) has been a member-owner of River Valley Co-op ever since we opened the first store in Northampton.
 The idea of supporting local business and agriculture, as well as her local community, is why she jumped at the chance to join our brand new local food cooperative.
 Her professional work over the last two decades has included standing alongside and advocating for indigent and marginalized populations.
 She spent over eleven years as a public defender in Franklin, Hampshire, Berkshire and Hampden Counties.
 Now, she works at a drop-in center for self-represented litigants to get free assistance accessing legal information and the various departments of the trial courts.
 She brings her commitment to social justice law in the areas of food justice and ethical business practices, which is why she is proud to become a board director at our local food coop.
 Barra approaches problem-solving with curiosity and an openness to new ideas and different perspectives.
 She views stepping into her new role as a wonderful opportunity to become a beloved, innovative, and impactful part of our co-op community!